karlhulme/djsonotron/readme.md

 Todo

-- Generate typescript definitions from records
 - Generate parsing functions for records that I can use to parse inbound JSON payloads

 And then...